Our Personal Injury Lawyers

 All products sold in Canada are required to meet rigid safety standards, but sometimes people are still injured by defective products.
 If you believe that you have been injured by a defective product, be sure to preserve the defective product and take as many photographs as possible of the product and your injuries.

-Ahlstrom Wright’s personal injury lawyers can review your situation and retain the necessary experts to assess whether or not you have a valid claim for product liability.
+Ahlstrom Wright’s personal injury lawyers can review your situation and assess whether or not you have a valid claim for product liability.

 Dog Bites – What Are Your Legal Obligations in Canada?